ianxxiao/reinforcement_learning_project/README.md

 **Insights 1: The agent was able to limit bikes under 50 more often after interacting with the environment more.**

-**Figure 1**: Comparison of success ratio as the number of episode increases.
+**Figure 1**: Comparison of success ratio as the number of training episode increases.
 The success ratio is defined as % of times when the agent limited bikes to be equal or less than 50.

 ![image](/result_snapshot/session_success_rate_2018-03-05101044410867.png)

-**Insight 2: The agent was being more strategic when moving bikes out of stations after learning from 1500 episodes.**
+**Insight 2: The agent became more "thoughtful" when moving bikes out of stations after learning from 1500 episodes.**

-**Figure 2**: Bike moving comparison between the first and last training episode
+**Figure 2**: Comparison of number of bikes moved in each hour between the first and last training episode

 ![image](/result_snapshot/action_history_220180305223236794486.png)

 **Insight 3: The agent chose actions based on a Q-Table it developed without explicit human programming.
-The Q-Table shows intuitive patterns.**
+The Q-Table shows intuitive patterns (see explanation below).**

 **Figure 3**: Heatmap of expected reward of an action when the agent was given certain bike stocks after 98000 training episodes.